-- Businesses that are eligible for the Local Restrictions Support Grant (closed/open).
+- are eligible for the Local Restrictions Support Grant (closed/open).

-- Holiday lets and accommodation premises where a cooked breakfast is not provided are excluded from this policy.
+- are holiday lets and accommodation premises where a cooked breakfast is not provided are excluded from this policy.
 Premises where the owner is not also a permanent resident are also excluded.

-- Businesses that can still trade and operate services remotely, for example, office-based businesses such as solicitors.
+- can still trade and operate services remotely, for example, office-based businesses such as solicitors.

-- Businesses that have closed but have not been required to do so in line with the national restrictions.
+- have closed but have not been required to do so in line with the national restrictions.

-- Businesses that were in administration, are insolvent or where a striking-off notice was made at the date of the lockdown.
+- were in administration, are insolvent or where a striking-off notice was made at the date of the lockdown.

-- Businesses that had been closed for the winter season that were not intending to remain open for the winter period (i.e. from November 2020 to March 2021).
+- had been closed for the winter season that were not intending to remain open for the winter period (i.e. from November 2020 to March 2021).

-- Businesses that do not comply with State Aid rules.
+- do not comply with State Aid rules.